Tyler O'Neill Player Props: Cardinals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.77 team ERA that ranks last among all league pitching staffs.
+- The Athletics have a 5.79 team ERA that ranks last across all MLB pitching staffs.

-- The Athletics allow the fifth-most home runs in baseball (159 total, 1.3 per game).
+- Athletics pitchers combine to surrender the fifth-most home runs in baseball (160 total, 1.3 per game).

+- Watkins makes his first start of the season for the Athletics.

+- The 30-year-old right-hander started and threw 3 1/3 innings when he last appeared Wednesday, Oct.
+5 against the Toronto Blue Jays.

 © 2023 Data Skrive.
 All rights reserved.